Smart-Ace-Designs/ScriptoForm.Docs/docs/index.md

 * The executable should be able to dynamically select the version of PowerShell to use when running the script file but also controlled the user as needed.
 For example, if PowerShell 7 is installed, the script should default to that version unless explicitly excluded by the user with a command line argument to the executable.
 If no versions of PowerShell are installed, then the script should fall back to Windows PowerShell.
 * The executable should be seamless and hide the PowerShell console window when executed.
 This makes for a familiar experience that users of a WinForms application are accustomed to.

-### Commercial products
-There are several professional commercial products in the market that allow you to create WinForms or WPF applications with PowerShell.
-These products include a forms designer for drag-and-drop functionality, an advanced IDE, and technical support, among other things.
-These are all great products and I highly recommend you check them out.

-However, these products do not fit my personal needs.
-I created the ScriptoForm because I wanted 100% control over the format, layout, and naming standards used in my PowerShell scripts.